 For the Folklorist: Fire Draw Near

 Fire Draw Near is a “monthly podcast and radio show which investigates Irish traditional music and song in all of its myriad forms.”
 Created and hosted by multi-instrumentalist Ian Lynch of Dublin-based band Lankum, the podcast demonstrates how Irish traditional music sits in a greater folk music tradition that goes far beyond the British Isles and spans the globe.
 Some shows are dedicated to exploring how a single traditional tune or ballad evolved over the centuries, while others play like a raucous, freewheeling mixtape.
-Suggested by Community Marketing Manager Barry Osborne
+Suggested by Associate Director of Marketing Barry Osborne

 For the Deadhead: 36 From the Vault